Watch the 3-minute video!

 Dry Ice Blasting requires a large upfront investment, including a high voltage electrical system, a powerful variable-speed air compressor, a large air storage tank, a refrigerated air dryer, and the ice blasting equipment itself, in our case the Cold Jet Aero 2 PCS60, the best and most versatile machine of its kind in existence.
 With an initial cost of almost $100,000, less than a handful of companies in California offer this service to classic automobile owners.

 While Dry Ice Blasting is not inexpensive, compared to the traditional process of taking a car apart and cleaning each component separately, it can be considered a bargain.

-Every car is different and the cost may vary, but as a guideline a full undercarriage treatment starts at $1,500, with an additional cost of about $300 for the engine compartment.
-We also offer a show detailing of your undercarriage or engine compartment afterward and can get your entire vehicle prepped for show or auction if so desired.
+Every car is different and the cost may vary, but as a guideline a full undercarriage treatment starts at $1,750, with an additional cost of $375 for the engine compartment.
+We also offer a show detailing of these areas afterward and can get your entire vehicle prepped for show or auction if so desired.

-Follow the link at the bottom of this page for our pricing packages.
+Follow the link at the bottom of this page for more info.